AEFeinstein/Super-2024-Swadge-FW/docs/SETUP.md

 - xquartz
 - libxinerama

 These can be obtained through [Homebrew](https://brew.sh/).
 Note that at this time, there is no sound on the macOS builds.
 When running on macOS, you will need to run the emulator through the xQuartz terminal instead.
+For running the formatter, cpp checker, docs generator, and more, you will need the following from Homebrew as well:

+- clang-format
+- cppcheck
+- wget
+- doxygen

 Espressif's installation guide notes limitations for the ESP-IDF's path:
 > The installation path of ESP-IDF and ESP-IDF Tools must not be longer than 90 characters.